Interview by Olya Karlovich

 Let’s talk about the upcoming festival.
 The program you announced is very robust and also cross-disciplinary.
 As stated in press materials, MONOM is looking to create a multi-sensory experience within it.
 Can you elaborate a bit more on that?

-For the first edition we decided to present a concept that is more focused on the spatial sound itself.
+For the first edition, we decided to present a concept that is more focused on spatial sound itself.
 80% of current programs are dedicated to the pure sonic experience.
 All other senses will be explored in more detail in future editions.
 Although there will be a very interesting audio-visual experience this time.

 The long-term vision is that Spatial will become a platform for showcasing and exploring how spatial sound connects to different mediums, disciplines and art forms.
 This idea of multisensory is about showing how much can be experienced when you think spatially.
 Essentially, when it comes to sound, mono or not, you’re still dealing with room acoustics.
 It’s like a painting in a gallery where silence must be observed.
-The fact that you’re not allowed to talk in a museum is also part of the spatial sound expirience.
+The fact that you’re not allowed to talk in a museum is also part of the spatial sound experience.